-Xospata Approval History
+Xospata FDA Approval History

 Xospata (gilteritinib) is a FLT3/AXL kinase inhibitor indicated for the treatment of patients who have relapsed or refractory acute myeloid leukemia (AML) with a FLT3 mutation as detected by an FDA-approved test.